 Exam season can be difficult and this year students all over the world are facing new challenges as they prepare for exams.
 At Kent we have a lot of resources, information and activities to help you stay calm and connected, and feel prepared and empowered to tackle your exams.

-Take a look below to see how you can make the most of a range of support from different university departments who are working together to help all students throughout the summer term.Skip to What's On
+Take a look below to see how you can make the most of a range of support from different university departments who are working together to help all students throughout the summer term, including events and videos on managing stress and anxiety.

 The Student Learning Advisory Service (SLAS) offers academic advice, including revision and exam strategies and techniques, to all students of all levels and abilities.